Specializing in women’s emotional health thru art

 Playing is just as important to adults as it is for children.

 Sometimes we get locked into the same types of adult play.
 Shopping, hair, nails, dinner, movies, drinks with friends.
-Those types of play are fine, but after awhile can feel monotonous.
+Those types of play are fine, but after a while can feel monotonous or mundane.

-A place for women to “play” without purpose.
+A place for women to have fun and reconnect with their happy,

-Are you ready to try a creative play session with me?
+Are you ready to give a creativity session at Moods a try?

 I look forward to seeing you in the studio!
 Have a wonderful day.

-If you feel you need to read more about art for mental health,
+If you need more information about art for mental health,

 here’s what the internet has to say: